IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 HTTPS server.
 However, this does not mean the Advertising Router and the PvD server belong to the same entity.

-Hosts MUST verify that all prefixes in the RA PIO are covered by a prefix from the PvD Additional Information.
+Hosts MUST verify that all prefixes in all the RA PIOs are covered by a prefix from the PvD Additional Information.
 An adversarial router attempting to spoof the definition of an Explicit PvD, without the ability to modify the PvD Additional Information, would need to perform NAT66 in